ptxd/ptxd/README.md

 - 👋 Hi, I’m @ptxd
 - 👀 I’m interested in interesting stuff
 - 🌱 I’m currently learning macroeconomics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything interesting
-- 📫 How to reach me ...pm
+- 📫 How to reach me ... direct message

 <!---
 ptxd/ptxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.